Is it true that teething causes fever? Learn what experts have to say about it here.

 - is below three months of age* and is suffering from a fever of 38 degrees Celsius or higher.

 - is older than three months and has a temperature that reads 39 degrees Celsius on the thermometer.

 - remains feverish after a day.

 - passes watery stools, vomits, or sports rashes.

 - doesn’t calm down no matter what you do.

 Your baby growing their first set of teeth (and when teething causes fever) may be annoying for both you and your baby.
 But don’t forget that teething is just a period of development – it won’t last forever.

-*Disclaimer: If you see any rise in temperature in babies under 3-months-old, please visit a paediatrician.
+*Disclaimer: If you see any rise in temperature in babies under 3-months-old, please don’t hesitate to consult a pediatrician.